laristra/portage/doc/concepts.md

 ## Particle or Meshfree Remapping

-Portage can estimate functions and derivatives between particle swarms (groups of particles) employing the similar algorithmic devices as the mesh-mesh remap.
+Portage can estimate functions and derivatives between particle swarms (groups of particles) employing  algorithmic devices similar to those of mesh-mesh remap.
-We say "estimate" instead of "interpolate" because in general, meshfree function constructs pass *near* the data, and not *through* it.
+We say "estimate" instead of "interpolate" because in general, meshfree function estimates pass *near* the data, and not *through* it.
 Meshfree remap is performed in the following steps that echo those of mesh-mesh remapping: